Executive Summary

 From the fact that he was chosen to write this play, Mark must have been a highly skilled and well-known writer of mime plays.
 Not only that, he must have been known for his command of Judean subjects.
 But since Mark had worked for elite Judeans, Flavia may not have experienced his work personally.
 He must have been recommended to her by someone in the Roman congregation.

 Mark could have had a career of writing mimes for private performance.
-Mime required small casts, minimal sets, and no masks.
+Mime performances required small casts, minimal sets, and no masks.
 Judean tradition offers many stories suitable for mime performances.
 We can easily imagine private performances, at dinner parties, of the stories of Esther, Judith, Jezebel, Jonah and Job.
 There were more stories in the extra-canonical literature, and in Judean history.

 Berenice introduced Flavia to the congregation